ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 • Object

-Other three types are accessible only at implementation level (none of ECMASCript objects can have such type) and used by the specification for explaining behavior of some operations, for storing intermediate values and other.
+Other three types are accessible only at implementation level (none of ECMAScript objects can have such type) and used by the specification for explaining behavior of some operations, for storing intermediate values and other.
 These are following types:

 • Reference